noah978/AltStore-Docs/Sources.md

 This is a bundle identifier AltStore uses to keep your Source separate from every other source.
 For this reason, it is recommended to follow Apple's standard for an identifier (it is demonstrated above).

-It's important to note here that changing this identifier down the road will have consequences.
-Users with the Source already installed will suddenly have conflicting identifiers with the online Source.
+It's important to note here that changing this identifier down the road will have **consequences.** Users with the Source already installed will suddenly have conflicting identifiers with the online Source and will cause an error in AltStore that will require them to **completely remove** the Source before they can add it back.

 **sourceURL** *(optional)*